maoberlehner/markus-oberlehner-net/resources/articles/2017-02-05_test-driven-development-with-javascript-using-ava-and-sinonjs.md

 We want our function to call `Math.min()` with the parameters from an array.
 We use an object literal and `sinon.spy()` to create a fake `Math.min()` function.
 This enables us to spy on the fake function and detect if it was actually called.

-The test is ready, now we can make it succeed be updating our function.
+The test is ready, now we can make it succeed by updating our function.

 ```js
 function formatValues({ Math }, values) {